 OOP means Object Oriented Programming; it is a type of programming technique that helps to manage a set of objects in a system.
 With the help of various programming languages, this method helps to develop several computer programs and applications.

-3) Explain what is the protocol in Objective C?
+3) What is the protocol in Objective C?

-In Objetive-C, a protocol is a language feature, that provides multiple inheritances in a single inheritance language.
+In Objective-C, a protocol is a language feature, that provides multiple inheritances in a single inheritance language.
 Objective C supports two types of protocol.

 - Ad hoc protocols known as informal protocol

-- Compiler protocols known as a formal protocol
+- Compiler protocols are known as formal protocol

-4) Explain what is the difference between polymorphism and abstraction?
+4) What is the difference between polymorphism and abstraction?

 Abstraction in OOP is the process of reducing the unwanted data and maintaining only the relevant data for the users while polymorphism enables an object to execute their functions in two or more forms.

-5) Explain what is parsing and mention which class can we use for passing of XML in iphone?
+5) What is parsing?
+Mention which class can you use for parsing of XML in iPhone?

-Parsing is the process referred to access the data in the XML element.
-We can use class “NSXML” parser for passing XML in iphone.
+Parsing is the process to access the data in the XML element.
+We can use class “NSXML” parser for parsing XML in iPhone.

-6) Mention which class are used to establish a connection between applications to the web server?
+6) Which class is used to establish a connection between applications to the web server?

-The class used to establish connection between applications to web server are
+The class used to establish a connection between applications to the web server are